Need One or a Few Teeth Replaced?

 Do you need only one or two teeth replaced?
 Or are you unsure how many implants you need?
 After getting a high-resolution CT scan of your teeth and jaw, our oral surgeons will be able to accurately assess whether you have enough healthy bone for implants, or if bone grafting is necessary.
-If a few of your teeth are in poor condition, but most of your teeth are in good condition, this may be the best solution for you.
+If a few of your teeth are in poor condition, but most of your teeth are in good condition, single dental implants may be the best solution for you.
 Call today to schedule a consultation.

 The process for placing single dental implants greatly differs from our full mouth procedure.
-Single implant placements span a number of months.
+Single dental implant placements span a number of months.
 If more than half of your teeth are not in good shape, learn more about our one-day, full mouth procedures.

 WHY WOULD IT TAKE LONGER

-TO GET SINGLE IMPLANTS?
+TO GET SINGLE DENTAL IMPLANTS?